deependujha/robo-voice/readme.md

 from gtts import gTTS

 # The text that you want to convert to audio
-mytext = 'Kritrim AI is the next big thing in the world of AI.'
+mytext = 'Kritrim AI is the next big thing in the world of AI & robotics.'

 # # Language in which you want to convert
 language = 'en'